atikh/MDPySPN/README.md

 The graph can be found under `output/graphs/`.

 and
-The output can be defined as a visualization in the form of an MDSPN diagram, and the same to show the final places and dimension values in terminal.
+The output can be defined as a visualization in the form of an MDSPN diagram, and the same to show the final places and dimension values in the terminal.
 ```bash
 draw_spn(spn, show=True)
 spn.report_places()